 Driver Permit Requirements

-• A completed "AUTHORIZATION FOR RELEASE OF INFORMATION" form, which will be supplied to the applicant by the taxicab company.
-Applicant must submit full physician’s certificate, from a medical examiner who is listed on the National Registry of Certified Medical Examiners and licensed to practice medicine in the State of Nevada (M.D., D.O., D.C., P.A., or A.P.N.).
-The physician shall issue the certificate if they find that a prospective driver meets health requirements established by Federal Motor Carrier Safety Regulation 49 C.F.R. §391.41-391.49.
-NRS 706.8842, NAC 706.519 .
+• The applicant must submit a full (5 page) physician’s certificate, from a medical examiner who is listed on the National Registry of Certified Medical Examiners and licensed to practice medicine in the State of Nevada (M.D., D.O., D.C., P.A., or A.P.N.).
+The physician shall issue form MCSA-5876 and MCSA-5875 if they find that a prospective driver meets health requirements established by the Federal Motor Carrier Safety Regulation 49 C.F.R. §391.41-391.49.
+NRS 706.8842NAC 706.519 .

 Reasons for Refusal to Issue Permit